 4. Imagine you Are Feeding a Larger Family

 Larger families have fewer issues with food aversion because catering to certain children is unrealistic.
 It might not be so difficult to make a special meal for one or two children, but if you were serving a family of five or more, it would just make sense to expect everyone to eat what was set before them or at least not to complain or make an issue out of it.
 Catering to each child’s likes and dislikes creates an expectation that the world will cater to them as well.
 Begin your meals with the calm expectation that your child will eat what is being served rather than giving in to what the child thinks is best.

 5. Make Peer Pressure Work for You

-Sometimes a child will be motivated to try a new food when surrounded by other children who already enjoy that food.
-This could be at a birthday party, a play date or in a family setting.
+Sometimes a child will be motivated to try new foods when surrounded by other children who already enjoy that food.
+This could be at a birthday party, a play date, or in a family setting.
 Taking advantage of these social opportunities can help motivate a picky eater to try something new.

 6. Don’t Make a Big Deal Out of Food

 Make it a matter of fact, and don’t lock horns, at least not for long.
 You wouldn’t discuss whether or not your child should brush their teeth or take a bath—these are a given.
 The idea that we would continue to negotiate about eating a healthful diet is problematic.

 You can also make food a celebration, using this as a way of introducing a new vegetable or other food.
 Kids get so excited at the thought of a holiday or party.
 With all of this enthusiasm around an event, children are more likely to try something new.
 This doesn’t have to simply be about vegetables but rather about widening their palate and, of course, every celebration can include a veggie platter with a dip.

 Dips make food fun!
 The action of dipping is very enticing to children and offers a fun way to introduce new vegetables.
 My kids love hummus dip but other options include sour cream, salsa, or cream cheese.

 Read More From Wehavekids